17 Great Indoor Team Building Games

 For this creative challenge, you will all work together to create a board game based on the work of your business or event conducts.
 Use basic and limited supplies, such as poster boards and markers.
 Have everyone work together using their imaginations to create a fun and interactive game.

 The game may include questions focused on the business that must be answered at certain game spots.
 Also, incorporate rules that show the ways to earn/lose points or move forward/ backward.
 Perhaps a dice will move you forward?
 The sky’s truly the limit with this indoor team building game.

 This exercise will force each person to work collaboratively and give their input in order to create a board game that is fun for everyone.
 And just like any product testing in the office, be sure to play the board game afterward!

 10.)
 Spider Web

-In Spider Web have the group form a large circle.
-It may be standing or sitting.
-If it is a very large group, you may prefer to sit.
+In Spider Web, have the group form a large circle.
+The group may be standing or sitting, it doesn’t necessarily matter.
+However, if it is a very large group, you may prefer to sit.
 One person will hold a large ball of twine and then tell the group an embarrassing story about themselves.
 Afterward, they will then hold onto the end of the twine and throw it to someone else in the circle, extending the twine from themselves to the next person.

 11.)
 Group Timeline

 Create a large timeline on a whiteboard, bulletin board, or whatever other means you may prefer.
 Mark the very beginning of the timeline back to when the oldest participant in the group was born.
 Alternatively, you could start with when the business or event was first founded, whichever occurred first.
 Then mark off any major milestones for the business or event.
 For example, you could include “Name Changed”, “Merged”, “Celebrated 50 years,” etc.

 Next, allow each person in the group to mark four important moments for them on the timeline.
 It may be personal, business/event-related, or both.
 It is completely up to them how much or how little they share.
 As the team manager or CEO, it is largely up to you or the activity leader to set the standard.